Clinical Law Program

 Mediation Clinic Selection Criteria:

 This clinic consists of one section: Autumn-Winter; both quarters are required.
 As described above, students are also required to participate in the Mediation Skills Training in Autumn.
-Although 3Ls have priority, up to two of the eight Mediation Clinic spaces in this section may be reserved for 2Ls who have demonstrated:
+Although 3Ls with no prior clinic experience have priority, up to two of the eight Mediation Clinic spaces may be reserved for 2Ls who have demonstrated:

 1. An interest in mediation or alternative dispute resolution (ADR) through prior experience or a demonstrated career plan; and